How Long Can You Drive With Check Engine Light On?

 Due to exhaust gas recirculation, NOx emissions can also be reduced in the exhaust gases.
 Since a malfunctioning EGR valve affects your vehicle’s emission system, it will turn on the check engine light.

 A frequent problem with the EGR valve is that it is often stuck due to a build-up of carbon deposits.
-The EGR valve and the exhaust gas recirculation passages are blocked by the carbon deposits.
+The EGR valve passages are blocked by the carbon deposits.
+Blocking the EGR valve can increase fuel consumption and reduce engine performance, which can turn on the check engine light.

 A bad spark plug is also responsible for Check Engine Light On.
 The spark plug delivers a spark when the ignition coil applies a high voltage current to it.
 As a result of the spark, the air/fuel mixture ignites to produce power.